idmitrievsky/rescue/README.md

 </p>

 ## Rationale
 I really (and I mean **really**) enjoy when type checker catches a mistake before I even run the code.
 That gratification makes you feel the benefits of type annotating as much of your code as possible.
-And almost any codebase you can type annotate in its entirety, but with one exception: _exceptions_.
+And we type annotate almost any codebase in its entirety, but with one exception: _exceptions_.

 Python makes heavy use of exceptions due to its _ask for forgiveness not permission_ philosophy.
 But exceptions have specific flaws that `enact` tries to address:
 - exceptions hurt your ability for local reasoning